 When does the Senate meet?

-The Senate meets every teaching Monday at 2:00 p.m. in SU-30.
+The Senate meets every teaching Monday at 2:30 p.m. in SU-30.
 Senate meetings are open to the public.
+Anyone is welcome and encouraged to attend.
+The meeting is held in a building east of the Career Center near the old library building.
+Here is a link to the latest agenda.

 What should come to the Senate?